 How does lymphatic drainage treat postpartum water retention?

-If your body is significantly swollen after giving birth, there is some level of lymphatic congestion.
+If your body is significantly swollen after giving birth or you have postpartum face swelling, there is almost always some level of lymphatic congestion.

 While you may not be able to sense the rate of flow of lymph, you may be able to palpate hard and swollen lymph nodes in the body.
 The lymph nodes in the armpits and groin are the most easily palpable.

 If you have Postpartum Water Retention, the first line of treatment has to be Lymphatic.
 Lymphatic drainage is the most direct and effective way to reduce postpartum water retention.
 It does so by getting rid of lymphatic congestion.
 The end result is that all fluids begin moving like normal again in the body.

 Acupuncture is a very effective TCM Postpartum Treatment for water retention.
 As part of the treatment, the practitioner will needle certain points in the abdomen and extremities.
 You will often experience significant relief within a day of the treatment.